• Skip to primary navigation

 Make Filling

-• Add cream cheese and white sugar into a large bowl and beat with a hand held electric beater for about 4 minutes on high or creamy and smooth.
+• Add cream cheese and powdered sugar into a large bowl and beat with a hand held electric beater for about 4 minutes on high or creamy and smooth.

 • Add sour cream, lemon juice and vanilla extract and beat for an additional one minute or combined.